mermaid-min/mermaid-min.github.io/essays/reflectOnAI.md

 Documenting code
 For documenting code, I typically wrote my own documentation and then asked ChatGPT to refine it.
 This helped me ensure the documentation was more formal and error-free.
-Quality assurance e.g. “What’s wrong with this code <code here>” or “Fix the ESLint errors in <code here>”

-Quality assurance e.g. “What’s wrong with this code” or “Fix the ESLint errors in code” I used AI to find issues in my code, and it often provided the correct solution quickly.
+Quality assurance e.g. “What’s wrong with my code” or “Fix the ESLint errors in my code” I used AI to find issues in my code, and it often provided the correct solution quickly.
 However, I struggled when the problem involved multiple interconnected files, as AI couldn’t always pinpoint the issue in such complex cases.

 Other uses in ICS 314 not listed